-Our tour, guide, and driver were excellent!
-Tomsi (guide) went to great lengths to explain everything and was very knowledgeable but still provided enough space and time to explore the sites on our own while he waited.
+Our tour, guide, and driver were excellent.
+Tomsi (guide) went to great lengths to explain everything and is very knowledgeable, whilst still providing enough space and time to explore the sites on our own, while he waited.

-The site dates to the Iron Age (500 BC to 500 AD), with each site containing from 1 up to 400 stone jars, hewn out of rock.
-Jars vary in height and diameter between 1 and 3 metres, and weigh up to several tons each.
+The site dates to the Iron Age (500 BC to 500 AD), with each site containing from one to four-hundred stone jars, hewn out of rock.
+Jars vary in height and diameter between one and three 3 metres, and weigh up to several tons each.

 This whole plateau is amazing and the actual sites will leave you dumbfounded as to how these massive jars came to exist here and still today, a possible explanation is not really forthcoming.